Creating a PTO Policy To Meet Your Business Needs

-A PTO policy for small business operations in one geographic area can be relatively straightforward, while larger companies spread over different states may need to address more than one set of laws and regulations.
+A PTO policy for small business operations in one geographic area can be relatively straightforward, while larger companies spread over different states or localities may need to address more than one set of laws and regulations.

-- How much paid time off is granted to employees;
+- How much paid time off is granted to employees

-- Who qualifies for PTO and when can they begin using PTO
+- Who qualifies for PTO and when they can begin using PTO

-- How PTO is earned, frontloaded or accrued in either days or hours
+- How PTO is earned, front-loaded, or accrued in either days or hours

-- Procedures for scheduling time out of the office;
+- Procedures for scheduling time off

 - If PTO will be paid out when an employee leaves their job

 You may also want to include specific reasons for using PTO, such as caring for a sick child.
 Also, consider clarifying when PTO may be used for other types of absences, such as bereavement time.
-You may also develop a policy which does not require employees to provide a reason for taking available PTO.
+You may also develop a policy that does not require employees to provide a reason for taking available PTO.

-Crafting a PTO policy at your company
+Crafting a PTO Policy at Your Company

 Like any new benefit, the implementation of a PTO policy should be the result of careful analysis, research, and adherence to applicable federal, state, and local laws and regulations.
 Here are some steps you can take to help tailor a paid time off policy to your unique business and employees.

-Choose the right PTO policy
+Choose the Right PTO Policy

 You may choose to institute a rollover plan, where employees have the option to carry over PTO into a new work-anniversary or calendar year.
-Keep in mind, some states require a rollover plan for PTO.
-If you choose this option, consider implementing a cap on hours where employees who exceed that maximum number of hours must use a portion of their current balance before they are able to accrue more, where permitted under state law.
+Keep in mind, some jurisdictions require a rollover plan for PTO.
+If you choose this option, you may consider implementing a cap on hours where employees who exceed that maximum number of hours must use a portion of their current balance before they are able to accrue more, where permitted under state law.
 Employers should be mindful of state and local laws and regulations that may have requirements related to maximum accruals as well.

 Some businesses may require that hours not used by the end of the calendar or work-anniversary year are lost, and everyone begins the new year with zero hours or a set allotment of hours.
 However, this approach may prompt a flurry of end-of-year absenteeism by employees not wishing to lose hours.
 There may also be compliance considerations with this type of plan (more on that below).

-Unlimited PTO option
+Unlimited PTO Option